hnakamur/FormatLink-Firefox/README.md

     * The value of variable `text` is the selected text if some text is selected, the link text if you open the context menu over a link, or the page URL if no text is selected and you open the context menu not over a link.
-    * The value of the variable `url` is the link URL if selection contains a link.
+    * The value of the variable `url` is the URL of the first link if selection contains a link.
       Otherwise, the value of variable `url` is the HTML page URL.
     * No spaces are allowed between variable name and braces.
 * {{variable.s("foo","bar")}}